Key Insights:

 PwC has a lot of offices (and we mean that, really - for what other firm could you work as a consultant in Uzbekistan?) in 150+ countries around the world.
 While most people don't care to scroll through long lists of consulting firm office locations, if you're one of the special few that does, we've included links below where you can explore PwC office locations to your heart's content.

 Each member firm governs its own approach to a career path, and both interns and employees have different experiences in their respective locations.
-To offer a strong representative sample, only the U.S. member firm’s career path will be highlighted here (but in strong European markets, for example, expect a very similar parallel path).
+To offer a strong representative sample, only the U.S. member firm's career path will be highlighted here.

 Below is an illustration of a summary of positions at PwC.
 There are sub-levels like Managing Director, Sr. Director, Sr. Partner, etc. that are not reflected here.
 Most undergrads start as Associates unless you are an experienced hire, and MBA hires start as Senior Associates.